This Day In Writing History

 The Ghost of Christmas Past brings Scrooge back to his past, a time when he cared about people and loved Christmas - before tragedy and greed warped him.
 The Ghost of Christmas Present exposes Scrooge to the plight of the poor - especially that of Bob Cratchit and his family, who are struggling to survive on the slave wages that Scrooge pays him.
 He also shows Scrooge how his nephew Fred - the son of his beloved sister who died in childbirth - still loves him despite the fact that Scrooge disowned him.

 Dickens' first public reading of A Christmas Carol took place in 1853.
 It was an unabridged reading; for later performances, Dickens prepared an abridged text to read.
 He would perform 127 public readings of his holiday novella.
 His last performance was in 1870 - the year of his death.
-In 1867, Dickens performed a reading in Boston on Christmas Eve.
+In 1867, while on his first and only public reading tour of America, Dickens performed a reading in Boston on Christmas Eve.
 One of the spectators, a factory owner named Fairbanks, was so moved that he experienced a Scrooge-like transformation and sent every one of his employees a turkey.

 A Christmas Carol would be adapted numerous times for the stage, screen, radio, and television.
 The first stage play adaptation opened on February 5th, 1844 - less than two months after the novella was published - and became a hit.
 Of the many film adaptations, the best known and best loved version is the 1951 British production starring Alistair Sim as Scrooge.
-Disney recently released a 3D animated adaptation starring the voice of Jim Carrey.
-The very name Scrooge would enter the English lexicon as a synonym for the word miser.
+Disney recently released a 3D animated adaptation starring the voice of Jim Carrey as Scrooge, whose name would enter the English lexicon as a synonym for the word miser.

 A Christmas Carol remains one of the all-time greatest works of English literature and a treasured holiday classic.